FelipeCabelloE/BloomAlertHomework/README.md

-# Welcome to BloomAlertHomework
+# Welcome to Duckdb-Fastapi-Nextjs-Dashboard-Example

-This is a fullstack project created for BloomAlert.
+This is a fullstack project created for Water data examination andAlert.
 It uses mainly open source tecnologies such as:
 - Fastapi as backend
 - Duckdb as a database
 - Nextjs and react as a front end.